-If you already registered an application in Azure for managing an Azure AD domain via Adaxes, you can use the same application to manage your Microsoft 365 tenant.
+If you already registered an application in Microsoft Entra ID for managing a Microsoft Entra domain via Adaxes, you can use the same application to manage your Microsoft 365 tenant.

 If your Microsoft 365 organization resides in a restricted environment e.g. US Government, select it in the drop-down list at the bottom.